Italy by Rail - Buying Train Tickets

 Point to Point Train Tickets in Italy

 Some people like to have their "big" tickets for faster trains or longer journeys in hand while in the United States.
-This will usually cost you more than just buying them at a train station, but if you find it convenient, check times and costs of European train travel in the box below.
+This will usually cost you more than just buying them at a train station, but if you find it convenient, check times and costs of European train travel from Omio,

 Italy Rail Passes